vokimon/markdown-customblocks/README.md

 The extension also provides several useful generators:

-- `container`: A classed div with arbitrary classes, attributes and content.
-This is the default when no type matches.
+- `container`: A classed div with arbitrary classes, attributes and content (This is the default when no type matches)
 - `figure`: Figures with caption and more
 - `admonition`: Admonitions (quite similar to the [standard extra extension][ExtraAdmonitions])
 - `twitter`: Embeded tweets